RobotecAI/o3de-genai-gems/docs/gettingStarted.md

-# O3DE Generative AI Gems collection: getting started
+# Getting started with O3DE Generative AI Gems

 This guide will walk you through the process of installing the necessary O3DE Gems, configuring a `Claude` model for `Anthropic` service, and running a basic AI Assistant using the configured model for helping with O3DE related problems.